freszu/MVPWeatherSample/README.md

 # MVPWeatherSample
 Sample android app project using MVP architecture.

+# Motivation
+This app was prepared for self learning purpose.</br>
+It doesn't incorporate Dagger2 (this might change in the future).

 # Build instructions
 * Obtain openweathermap api key (
 [obtaining your OpenWeatherMap api key instruction](http://openweathermap.org/appid#get)